How Much Can a Landlord Raise Rent in California

 - West Hollywood: Maximum rent increases are determined by the West Hollywood rent stabilization division and are typically based on 75% of the CPI.

-California Rent Increase Bottom Line
+California Rent Increase Laws Bottom Line